 During the current health situation, many programs and activities serving minors may be offered in an online format.
 Best Practice guidance and additional consent and waiver forms should be followed for these virtual programs.
 Visit our Training and Resources pages for information to ensure safe online interactions in all UGA programs.

-We will offer two Training and Development sessions in Fall 2021 on the elements of the policy and best practices for safe youth development programs.
-There will be an online training on February 16 at 2:00PM and an in person training at the T&D Building on September 8 at 2:00PM.
-Interested individuals can register through the Training & Development website at https://hr.uga.edu/employees/training/.
+We will offer two Learning and Development sessions in Spring 2022 on the elements of the policy and best practices for safe youth development programs.
+There will be an online training on February 16 at 2:00PM and an in person training at the L&D Building on April 13 at 2:00PM.
+Interested individuals can register through the Learning & Development website at https://hr.uga.edu/employees/training/.

 The University of Georgia offers numerous programs and activities for non-student minors including camps, clinics, after-school programs, enrichment activities, mentoring, and research opportunities.
 Programs and activities may be University-sponsored or held by third parties in University facilities.
 These programs and activities benefit both the University and the larger community, and are integral to the University’s mission as a land-grant and sea-grant institution.

 The safety and well-being of visitors to our campuses is of the highest concern.
 The University of Georgia is committed to best practices that will provide a safe and healthy environment for all who participate, volunteer, or work in minor programs and activities.
 The Policy for Programs and Activities Serving Minors updates current guidelines and procedures and aligns with Board of Regents Policy 6.9.

 This site is designed to serve as resource on the Policy for members of the University community and those responsible for coordinating minor programs and activities.